ab-abel/alx_capstone_project/README.md

 Future plans for the Recipe Finder Web Application may include:

+- **Database:** feactures that allows users to save favourite recipe.

+- **User Accounts:** Allow users to create accounts for personalized recipe recommendations.

 - **Bookmark and Save:** Users can bookmark or save their favorite recipes for future reference.

-- **User Accounts:** Allow users to create accounts for personalized recipe recommendations.

 - **Responsive Design:** Accessible and user-friendly across various devices.